TR-1000/GameScraper/README.md

 else:
 app_id = result.get("data-ds-appid")
 ```
-It's not a perfect solution since I'd still like to get the image the Game of the Year edition, but this is a good workaround for now since the extracted title identified the game as the Game of the Year edition.
+It's not a perfect solution since I'd still like to get the image the Game of the Year edition, but this is a good workaround for now since the extracted title identifies the game as the Game of the Year edition.

 And here's how the complete code for the steam deals scrape as it appears in the views.py file of the app:
 <br/>